Scott Milne: Early life and education

 Milne was the second of four children born to Donald and Marion Milne in the New York borough of Brooklyn.
 The family lived in the town of Barre, Vermont, until 1964 then moved to the Orange County town of Washington.
 Their new home, Twin Brook Farm, had been a working sheep farm for much of the 1800s.

 His parents started Milne Travel American Express in 1975.
 Milne himself was entrepreneurial as a child, "from selling newspapers and rabbits as a kid, to painting houses, to promoting concerts...."
 Additionally he has worked as a farm laborer, construction worker, grocery store clerk, bartender and waiter, political campaign aide, and investigator for a public defender as an unpaid intern.

 Milne graduated from Barre's Spaulding High School in 1977 and attended the University of Vermont for a year.
 He then transferred to the University of Redlands, where he graduated in 1981 with a Bachelor of Arts degree in political science.

 In college, Milne was arrested and convicted three times: twice for driving under the influence of alcohol, and once for possession of marijuana and cocaine.

 Business and civic life

 Milne has worked at Milne Travel since the mid-1980s.
 It was started by his parents in 1975, and Milne later took over operation of the company.

-Milne serves as President of the Vermont Society of Travel Agents and as an advisory board member for the Australian company Travcorp.
+Milne serves as president of the Vermont Society of Travel Agents and as an advisory board member for the Australian company Travcorp.
 He was an advisory board member of American Express and Avis.
 He is involved with the Vermont Chamber of Commerce and was president of the Vermont Association of Private and Non-Profit Organizations.

 Through Milne Travel, Milne supports more than one hundred civic and non-profit organizations.

+In January 2024, Milne and fellow Vermont Republican Myers Mermel purchased the Radio Vermont group, including WDEV, WCVT and WLVB, from the estate of Ken Squier following Squier's death two months prior.
+The purchase ends 88 years of the Squier family ownership of WDEV.